nothehecat/master-algorithms-rs/the_rust_language/README.md

 * variables and references are immutable by default, to make the mutable, you must add `mut`.
 * what makes something a 'variable' is that it gets assigned a computed value at runtime (it's not a constant).
 * constants are declared with `const` and always immutable.
+* when you create a new variable using the same name, it's called shadowing.
 * values can be passed by reference, which is created by `&` and dereferenced by `*`. passing by reference is important when we have a large object and don't wish to copy it.

 ```rust